Allergens 101

 Sagebrush's name comes from its similar scent to sage, although they are completely unrelated species.

-Avoid the allergen as best as you can and reduce symptoms through over-the-counter medications.
+Avoid common sagebrush as best as you can and reduce symptoms through over-the-counter medications.
 If you would like to prevent your allergies from progressing or are looking for long-term relief, talk to your doctor about allergy immunotherapy or find out if you are eligible for NectarRx Allergy Treatment.